-The above picture gives me a lot of hopes and pleasure, it shows my grandson Frederick, Kian and Alex sitting on a beach in Brazil discussing something possibly very important in 2006.
-The attention is on Frederick, the oldest, born in London, with Kian listening in, Kian is born in Brazil and Alex obviously very attentive.
-Alex was born in Berlin and going to school in Barcelona.
-So three Grandson by two of my sons, born in different countries and truly world’s citizen from birth speaking 6-7 language between them.
+The above picture gives me a lot of hope and pleasure, it shows my grandson Frederick, Kian and Alex sitting on a beach in Brazil discussing something possibly very important in 2006.
+The attention is on Frederick, the oldest, born in London, with Kian listening in, Kian is born in Brazil and Alex is obviously very attentive.
+Alex was born in Berlin and went to school in Barcelona.
+So three Grandson two of my sons were born in different countries and truly the world’s citizens from birth speaking 6-7 languages between them.

 A Big Congratulation to my dear beautiful granddaughter Allana Yasmin, she graduated with a Magna cum Laude!!! an academic degree earned with great distinction, the Latin phrase means “with great praise.”

 We are all so proud of you, the highest degree for our family.
 On behalf of the family – I salute you and know your will accomplice great things in this life.
 I wish you all the best for the future – You are a Great Girl!!!
 A Big Hug and Kiss from Granddad

 This is my beloved Mother, Grethe Marianne; in June 1941, she gave birth to me, her only child.
 Therefore, this month is my celebration of my Dear Mother, who I loved very much.
 Sadly she had a difficult life, with lots of illness; nevertheless, she was a devoted wife, mother and grandmother.
 She left this life far too soon to enjoy all her great-grandchildren.

 We should all celebrate our mothers on our birthdays; they brought us into this life with deep devotion and pain.
 So lift your glasses and toast for your Mothers on your birthdays.
 I like what Helen Steiner Rice said about mother’s love: